HollyKArnold/phyloguidesR/README.md

 database](https://mothur.org/wiki/alignment_database/) and subsequently
 formatted for use with the phyloguidesR package.

-Lets go ahead and run the mothur align.seqs command with the phyloGuides wrapper.
+Lets go ahead and run the mothur align.seqs command with the phyloguidesR wrapper.
 As you can see, we pass the candidate file that we want to align - the fasta file containing our ASVs with full length reference sequences.
 We align that to a gold standard template alignment file.
 The output directory says where to store the alignment file, and last, the processors says how many cores one should use.

     # Align guides and sequences
     guides_and_seqs_align = align_seqs_mothur(candidate = guides_and_sequences,